Brokerage APIs

 API Overview

-For full consolidated tape, OneOption offers connections to three Brokerage APIs: Tradier Brokerage, Interactive Brokers and TD Ameritrade.
+For full consolidated tape, OneOption offers connections to three Brokerage APIs: Tradier Brokerage, Interactive Brokers and Charles Schwab (coming soon!).
 Not all brokerage firms offer an API and these three firm offer deep discounted commissions.
 Each has its own advantages and disadvantages and we suggest you read learn about all of them.

 Why do we offer the Broker APIs?
 Brokerage firms have consolidated real-time market data from all of the exchanges.
 You’ve already completed the exchange agreements when you opened an account and you are already paying for the data so let’s take advantage of that.
 The Broker APIs also allow you to trade through Option Stalker Pro.
 Let’s cover some basics and then look at each API separately.